svank/constellation-sketcher/README.md

 * `ConstellationSketcher.slideshow()` will draw constellations one after the other, with a short pause in between.
 The slideshow will start with the currently-configured constellation and select random constellations after.

-All drawing, including lines and stellar twinkle, can be cancelled via `ConstellationSketcher.stop()`.
+All drawing, including lines and stellar twinkle, can be canceled via `ConstellationSketcher.stop()`.

 A list of valid constellation names can be accessed via `ConstellationSketcher.constellationNames`.